 Kata-Ame (固飴) and Mizu-Ame (水飴)

-Strictly speaking, Ame is categorized into 2 types, “Kata-Ame (固飴)” and “Mizu-Ame (水飴)”.
+Strictly speaking, Ame is further divided into two types, Kata-Ame (固飴) and Mizu-Ame (水飴).

-(Reference page of this article : Wikipedia 飴 )
+(Reference Page: Wikipedia 飴 )